geoffrich/geoffrich.net/src/posts/accessible-svelte-transitions.md

 });
 ```

 This store is derived from our `reducedMotion` store.
-The value of the store can be used as a replacement for Svelte's built-in fly transition.
 When the value of `reducedMotion` changes, this store will automatically replace fly with fade.
-We can use the value of this store in the transition directive on an element.
+We can use the value of this store as a replacement for Svelte's built-in fly transition.

 {% raw %}